 Open and close the door several times.
 It should:

-- Have even gaps on all sides when closed
+• Have uniform gaps (within 1/16 inch) on all sides when closed

 If the door passes all these tests, the repair is complete.